Say My Name

 Further ReadingThe Peasant Prince: Thaddeus Kosciuszko & the Age of Revolution

 By Alex Storozynski; published by Thomas Dunne Books

-If you think we’ve exaggerated the extent to which Kościuszko has been forgotten or underappreciated by western historians, you could kindly explain how a scholarly account of his life and accomplishments went unwritten in English until only April of 2009.
-Fortunately Pulitzer-winning author Alex Storozynski has rectified that, writing a well-researched, comprehensive and colourfully told biography that paints a complex and humanitarian portrait of its subject which should do much to retrieve Kościuszko from obscurity and return him to his proper place in history.
-Available in paperback, The Peasant Prince is highly readable and highly recommended.
+If you think we’ve exaggerated the extent to which Kościuszko has been forgotten or underappreciated by western historians, you could kindly explain how a scholarly account of his life and accomplishments went unwritten in English until 2009.
+Fortunately Pulitzer-winning author Alex Storozynski rectified that, writing a well-researched, comprehensive and colourfully told biography that paints a complex and humanitarian portrait of its subject which should do much to retrieve Kościuszko from obscurity and return him to his proper place in history.
+Available in hardback, paperback, and kindle editions, The Peasant Prince is highly readable and highly recommended.